National Conference of University Professors

 The National Conference of University Professors (NCUP) is an organisation for university professors in the United Kingdom.
-The present Patron is Pauline Perry, Baroness Perry of Southwark.
+The past Patron was Pauline Perry, Baroness Perry of Southwark.

 NCUP was founded in 1989 by a group of university professors.
 It is a non-political organisation that aims to promote beneficial developments across United Kingdom universities.

 Membership

 Members come from all academic disciplines.

 According to the membership criteria: 'Full membership is open to all who hold, or have held, the title of Professor, Visiting Professor or Honorary Professor within a recognised University in the United Kingdom for a minimum of one year.
 It is also open to Professors of a recognised University from overseas, who are now permanently resident in UK.' and 'Applicants eligible to apply for Associate Membership of NCUP (ANCUP) include: 1.
 All Associate Professors, Readers and Principal and Senior Lecturers of a recognised UK University; 2.
 Other academics who consider themselves to be of equal standing to any of those above.'